androso/timezoner-v2/notes.md

 TODO:
-  - Find a way to reduce even more the bundle size of firebase
+  - Fix z-index of react-datepicker, react-select and LightButton

  <!-- X Refactor callback.ts, abstract requests into their own files/functions